Skip to main content

 • Regenerate the MCP configuration if necessary

 Tool Templates - Create powerful tools that can be used both within Relevance AI and through the MCP Server integration.
+Create a Tool - Learn how to build custom tools that can be shared across your AI ecosystem.
+Customize Tools - Optimize your tools for better performance across different AI clients.

 Conclusion

-The MCP Server integration represents a significant step forward in creating a unified AI ecosystem.
+The MCP Server integration is a significant step forward in creating a unified AI ecosystem.
 By allowing your Relevance AI tools to be used in external AI clients, you can maintain consistency across platforms while leveraging the unique strengths of each environment.
 This integration maximizes your investment in tool development and ensures that your specialized capabilities are available wherever you work with AI.